 Cash gets a bad rap

-Believe it or not, it can be quite difficult to justify why you're holding cash.
+Until this past year, it was often quite difficult to justify why you were holding cash.
 If someone asks you to name your favorite investment ideas and you say you're in cash, that's usually the end of the conversation.
 Folks would rather hear that you've discovered the next Google

 As an investor, the general assumption is that you always have to be invested; holding cash suggests that you're not investing but rather sitting idle.
 Yet this assumption couldn't be more misguided.
 Cash is actually the investor's most valuable asset.
 Most don't see its true value, however, until there's a cash crunch in the economy.